 Beautiful Things from Others

-Ulrike and Christoph are our direct neighbors and supply us with the most beautiful flowers every week.
-Since 1992 they have been growing cut flowers, potted plants and herbs organically in Kloster Zinna / Teltow-Fläming.
-The two can be found in Markthalle 9, on the Chamissomarkt and on Thursdays and Fridays in the shop on Fürbringerstr.
-28.
+Ulrike and Christoph are our direct neighbours and supply us with the most beautiful flowers every week.
+Since 1992 they have been growing cut flowers, pot plants and herbs in Kloster Zinna/Teltow-Fläming in a controlled organic way.
+They are in Markthalle 9, at the Chamissomarkt and on Thursdays and Fridays in the shop at Fürbringerstr.
+26.

 South of Berlin, in Baruth, Karina blows wonderful glass in bright, rich colors.
 These glasses give us great pleasure at home and every day.
 Her booth is always a highlight at trade fairs and we simply cannot go home without a glass from Karina.